GracebabesDupsy/CAPSTONE_PROJECT/README.md

 Key Uses:
 Pivot Tables: Generated summaries of sales by product, region, and month for a high-level overview.
 Formulas and Calculations: Calculated metrics such as average sales per product, total revenue per region, and subscription durations.
-Data Cleaning: Identified and handled missing values, removed duplicates, and standardized formats in preparation for SQL analysis and Power BI visualization [Download here( https//www.microsoft.com)].
+Data Cleaning: Identified and handled missing values, removed duplicates, and standardized formats in preparation for SQL analysis and Power BI visualization.
+[Download here](https//www.microsoft.com)].
 2. SQL (SQL Server)
 Purpose: Perform more complex data queries, aggregations, and transformations to answer specific business questions.
 Key Uses: